AcademySoftwareFoundation/OpenRV/doc/build_system/config_windows.md

 Note: You will also need `jom`, and it is included with Qt Creator (available from the Qt online installer).
 If you do not want to install Qt Creator, you can download it from [here](https://download.qt.io/official_releases/jom/) and copy the executable into the QT installation root directory under Tools/QtCreator/bin/jom.

+WARNING: If you decide fetch Qt from another source, make sure to build it with SSL support and that  it contains everything required to build PySide2 and that the file structure is similar to the official package.
+FYI.
+Qt from MSYS2 is missing QtWebEngine.

 ## 3. Install Strawberry Perl

 Download and install the 64-bit version of [Strawberry Perl](https://strawberryperl.com/)